Thread and Data Mapping in Software Transactional Memory: An Overview

 \section{Conclusions}

-Due to complex memory hierarchies and different latencies in memory accesses on multicore processors, locality of memory accesses is an essential issue for parallel application performance.
-Thread and data mapping are techniques to improve locality based on using information about the memory access behavior of a parallel application to optimize the location of threads and memory pages on NUMA systems.
+Due to complex memory hierarchies and different latencies of memory accesses on multicore processors, locality of memory accesses is an essential issue for parallel application performance.
+Thread and data mapping are techniques to improve locality based on using information about the memory access behavior of a parallel application in order to optimize the location of threads and memory pages on NUMA systems.
 STM is an abstraction for thread synchronization that presents new challenges and opportunities for different types of thread and data mapping.

 This paper surveyed proposals that solely use the information provided by an STM runtime to guide thread and data mapping.
 We found that an STM runtime can provide sufficient information to perform an efficient and effective thread mapping.
-However, for data mapping, results indicate that only taking transactional information into consideration is not enough to perform an efficient data mapping, since the STM runtime can only discover a fraction of the entire memory accessed by an application.
-Finally, we presented research opportunities and directions where this research area could be expanded.
-Some of research opportunities for thread and data mapping in the TM domain, for instance, are on HTM, integration to transactional schedulers, energy efficiency, machine learning, among others.
+However, our survey results indicate that only taking transactional information into consideration is insufficient to perform an efficient data mapping, since the STM runtime can only discover a fraction of the entire memory accessed by an application.
+Finally, we discussed research opportunities and directions where this research area could be expanded.
+Some of the research opportunities for thread and data mapping in the TM domain, for instance, are on HTM, integration with transactional schedulers, energy efficiency, and machine learning, among others.